GEMDAT-repos/GEMDAT/README.md

 Check out our [Contributing Guidelines](CONTRIBUTING.md#Getting-started-with-development) to get started with development.

 ## References

+The code in this repository is based on ]Matlab code to analyse Molecular Dynamics simulations](https://bitbucket.org/niekdeklerk/md-analysis-with-matlab/src/master/).

+For background information on how some of the properties are calculated, check out the accompanying paper:

 - Niek J.J. de Klerk, Eveline van der Maas and Marnix Wagemaker, ACS Applied Energy Materials, (2018), doi: [10.1021/acsaem.8b00457](https://doi.org/10.1021/acsaem.8b00457)